Close Menu

 Evening is a crucial window for managing fluid balance.
 After a full day of eating, moving, and working, your body continues to process nutrients, metabolize food, and regulate hormones.
 High-sodium meals, late-night snacking, alcohol, and poor sleep can all signal the body to retain water.
 Stress and elevated cortisol levels prevent the lymphatic system from efficiently removing excess fluids, which leads to puffiness in the face, fingers, ankles, and stomach.

 By adopting practical evening habits, you support your body’s natural processes to release water, calm digestion, and stabilize blood sugar, which can reduce bloating and help you feel lighter by morning.
-For a deeper dive into why you may feel heavy at night even without overeating.
+For a deeper dive into why you may feel heavy at night, even without overeating.

 If morning puffiness is something you notice often, it’s closely connected to how your body regulates fluids overnight.
 We explain this in more detail in Why You Feel Puffy in the Morning (And What It Says About Your Body).